henryleou/henryleou.github.io/aboutme.md

 title: "About Me"
 permalink: /aboutme/
 ---
 Modem Protocol Software Engineer @ Qualcomm.
 US Citizen - San Jose, CA resident.
 NR 5G/4G LTE Modem Cellular Protocol Software Engineer (IMS, Upper layer protocol)

-Background
+Brief Background
 I am a Data Science and Applied Mathematics graduate from UC Berkeley who strives to work on innovative projects and connect with a diverse set of people.
 I'm interested in understanding artificial intelligence, deep learning, and reinforcement learning applied to computer vision.
 I've also participated in a biomedical engineering hackathon and seeking to attend more fun and technical competitions!

 My interests are in Cellular Modem Protocol, Machine Learning, Deep Learning, Image Processing, and Data Science related roles.